 All rodents have the common identifying feature of a pair of incisor teeth in the upper jaw.
-They tend to have short legs and a long tail, but a closer look at their body characteristics and habits shows that there are easily distinguishable features that you can use to identify which pest is invading your property.
+They tend to have short legs and a long tail, but a closer look at their body characteristics and habits show that they have easily distinguishable features that you can use to identify their differences.

 The easiest distinguishing feature is the small size of the house mouse at 3-10 cm long.